google-marketing-solutions/vigenair/README.md

 * Vertex AI generative models:
   * Text: The language model is queried with the entire [generation prompt](ui/src/config.ts), which includes a script of the video covering all its segments and potentially a user-defined section.
 The output is a list containing one or more variants with all their information.
 This process is repeated in case of errors, and users can generate variants as often as they want.
 Assuming an average of **15 requests per video** - continuing with the assumption that the video is 1 min long - you would be charged around **$0.5**.
   * Multimodal: The multimodal model is used to annotate every segment extracted from the video, and so the pricing varies significantly depending on the number and length of the extracted segments, which in turn vary heavily according to the content of the video; a 1 min video may produce 10 segments while another may produce 20.
 Assuming a threshold of **max 25 segments, avg.
 2.5s each, per 1 min of video**, you would be charged around **$0.2**.

+## Backend API Reference

+The `ui/src/index.ts` file contains the backend logic for the Apps Script project and exposes the following functions to the frontend:

+*   `doGet(e)`: Serves the web application.
+*   `getRunsFromGcs()`: Retrieves a list of available project runs from Google Cloud Storage.
+*   `getRendersFromGcs(gcsFolder)`: Retrieves a list of rendered video folders for a specific project.
+*   `generateVariants(gcsFolder, settings)`: Generates video variants based on the provided settings.
+*   `generatePreviews(analysis, segments, settings)`: Generates preview data (crop coordinates) for different aspect ratios (1:1, 9:16, 16:9, 3:4, 4:3).
+*   `renderVariants(gcsFolder, renderQueue)`: Submits a queue of variants to be rendered.
+*   `updateTranscription(gcsFolder, transcriptionText)`: Updates the VTT transcription file and synchronizes `data.json`.
+*   `splitSegment(gcsFolder, segmentMarkers)`: Initiates a segment split operation based on user-defined markers.
+*   `storeApprovalStatus(gcsFolder, combos)`: Stores the approval status of rendered variants.
+*   `regenerateTextAsset(variantVideoPath, textAsset, textAssetLanguage)`: Regenerates a specific text asset.
+*   `generateTextAssets(variantVideoPath, textAssetsLanguage)`: Generates text assets for a variant.
+*   `getVideoLanguage(gcsFolder)`: Retrieves the detected language of the video.
+*   `deleteGcsFolder(folder)`: Deletes a folder from GCS.
+*   `getUserAuthToken()`: Retrieves the OAuth token for the current user.
+*   `getWebAppUrl()`: Retrieves the URL of the deployed web application.

 ## How to Contribute